 Many years ago I had a good friend of mine share a calculator that allowed me to see what the benefit of making an extra payment to my mortgage would do to my overall end payoff of my home.
-I found that by making even simple payments of an extra $50 or $100 on a monthly basis could shave years off of the overall time frame I’d have to stroke a check to my lender.
-I was always appreciative of this calculator and formula, and am in fact developing a financial calculator you can plug into this site and see what the upside is of doing the same on your own mortgage in a way to “share the wealth” with my readers.
+I found that by making even simple payments of an extra $50 or $100 on a monthly basis could shave years off of the overall time frame I’d have to stroke a final check to my lender.
+I was always appreciative of this calculator and formula, and it led me to examine how is it possible to pay off a mortgage in only five years.
+In due time I’ll be developing a financial calculator that you will be able to use so you can see the power of making extra mortgage payments can do to your principal and interest.
+Consider it my way of “sharing the wealth” with my readers here.

 I’m always intrigued by ways of being financially creative.
 That’s why when I stumbled across this YouTube channel, owned by the Kwak Brothers, I was immediately impressed.
 Based in Chicago, the social media active brothers coin themselves as “Millenial Real Estate Investors.”
 Here’s what they had to say about paying off your mortgage in five years.
 As usual, I have the transcript of the video as well as a video embed as well.
 Enjoy and please feel free to comment below or ask any questions.

 Imagine Paying off Your Mortgage in Just Five Years